What is CPE in accounting?

 What is CPE exactly?
 CPE stands for Continuing Professional Education.
-Continuing professional education, or continuing professional development, is the means by which professionals maintain and develop the qualities required in their working lives.
-Different types of professionals require CPE, meaning that professionals like engineers, pilots, lawyers, therapists and teachers all have continuing education requirements to remain licensed.
-This ensures that they do not stop learning once earning their professional certification or licensure - continuing professional education maintains the skills required to do their jobs properly.
+Continuing professional education, or continuing professional development, is how professionals maintain and develop the qualities required in their working lives.
+Different types of professionals require CPE - professionals like engineers, pilots, lawyers, therapists and teachers all have continuing education requirements to remain licensed.
+This ensures that they do not stop learning once they have earned their professional certification or licensure.
+Continuing professional education maintains the skills required to do their jobs properly.

 What is CPE in accounting?

-What does CPE mean to those in the accounting field?
-CPE's meaning in accounting ensures that CPAs, CMAs and other accounting professionals maintain their professionalism, competency and expertise.
-CPE opportunities educate accountants on skills and knowledge that is necessary in order to effectively complete their jobs.
+What does CPE stand for in accounting?
+CPE in accounting ensures that CPAs, CMAs and other similar professionals maintain their professionalism, competency and expertise.
+CPE opportunities educate accountants on skills and knowledge that are necessary to effectively complete their jobs.
 The Association of International Certified Professional Accountants (AICPA) and the National Association of State Boards of Accountancy (NASBA) both publish CPE requirements for CPAs and the Institute of Management Accountants (IMA) publishes CPE requirements for CMAs.
-Accounting professionals earn a designated number of CPE credits for each course, webcast or certificate that they attend - the number of credits required per year are determined at a state level.
+Accounting professionals earn a designated number of CPE credits for each course, webcast or certificate that they attend.
+The number of credits required per year is determined at a state level.